28 window types infographic

 15. Round Window

 Round WindowRound windows, also called rose windows, are circular windows with wrought iron arms radiating from the center.
 These were popular in Gothic architecture, especially in churches, but they have also been used in homes for generations.
-Like skylights, round windows have a common parentage—small holes set into roofs or walls in the classical era, such as in the Pantheon, called oculi (singular, oculus).
+Like skylights, round windows have a common parentage—small holes set into roofs or walls in the classical era, such as the Tholos at Epidaurus, called oculi (singular, oculus).

 Suitable for both small and large rooms, these windows can be customized in terms of color, pattern, finish, and grille design to match any architectural need.
 One of the unique advantages of round windows is that they establish a focal point in a room, allowing property owners to set the mood for their spaces.